Four Lectures on Analytic Solutions in Open String Field Theory: Lecture 4: Toolbox

+However this is not a diffeomorphism of the spectrum.
+It maps the spectrum into the interval $[0,1]$.
+This is related to the fact that the identity-like tachyon vacuum is singular in the dual $\mathcal{L}^-$ level expansion.
+This automorphism structure appears to be specific to the $KBc$ subalgebra, though it can be extended in an interesting way to include boundary condition changing operators \cite{genericF(K)}.

-Armed with what we have learned we can begin to get some insight into topological properties of string field theory solutions.
-Such considerations may be especially relevant in superstring field theory, where they should give an understanding of the topological origin of D-brane charges.
-There are indeed some hints of this \cite{exotic,supervac}.
-Presently we are limiting ourselves to open bosonic SFT, but there is an interesting fact whose demonstration requires similar considerations: \begin{claim} Given a real and nonsingular tachyon vacuum solution in the $KBc$ subalgebra, the coefficient of the tachyon state in the $\mathcal{L}^-$ level expansion is positive. \end{claim} Intuitively, this is the statement that the stable vacuum is found when the tachyon condenses towards positive values from the original unstable D-brane.
-This is such an elementary fact that one can forget that it requires explanation.
+With these tools we can gain insight into certain topological properties of string field theory solutions.
+Such considerations are likely to be especially important in the context of open superstring field theory, where they are relevant for understanding the origin of D-brane charges.
+However, purely in the context of open bosonic SFT there is an interesting fact which involves related considerations: that the sign of the tachyon coefficient at the tachyon vacuum is positive.
+Here we concentrate on a limited version of this statement: \begin{claim} Given a real and nonsingular tachyon vacuum solution in the $KBc$ subalgebra, the coefficient of the tachyon state in the $\mathcal{L}^-$ level expansion is positive. \end{claim} To demonstrate this, we observe that Okawa-type tachyon vacuum solutions \eq{Oktype} satisfy